clicknium/clicknium-docs/doc/automation/image.md

 | timeout |Specifies the maximum time interval to do image matching, default value is 5000 milliseconds  |<font color=Green><B>Yes</B></font>   |<font color=Red><B>No</B></font>|<font color=Red><B>No</B></font>|<font color=Red><B>No</B></font>|

 the definition of method:
-- HighestAccuracy: compare the image to be found in whole windows screen
+- HighestAccuracy: compare the images found in whole windows screen
-- InRegionHighestAccuracy: compare the image to be found in anchor element area
+- InRegionHighestAccuracy: compare the images found in anchor element area
-- OutRegionHighestAccuracy: comapre the image to be found out of the anchor element area
+- OutRegionHighestAccuracy: comapre the images found out of the anchor element area

 `method` attrbiute is auto set during recording based on the selection area corresponding to the anchor area,
 if the selection area is inside the anchor element area, will be set to 'InRegionHighestAccuracy';